Choi Woo-shik

-Early life
+Early life and education

 Choi was born in Seoul, South Korea, the younger of two sons.
-He migrated to Vancouver, Canada with his family when he was ten years old, in grade five, where he spent the next ten years of his life.
+He migrated to Vancouver, Canada with his family when he was ten years old where he spent the next ten years of his life.
 He attended high school at Pinetree Secondary School.
 His English name is Edward Choi and he goes by the nickname Eddie.
+He is fluent in English and Korean.

-In 2011, while attending Simon Fraser University, then-21-year-old Choi was given permission by his parents to attend an acting audition in Korea, subsequently leading to him making his acting debut.
-Whilst in Korea, Choi enrolled at Chung-Ang University, where he majored in cultural studies.
+In 2010, while attending Simon Fraser University, then-20-year-old Choi was given permission by his parents to attend an acting audition in South Korea, subsequently leading to him making his acting debut.
+Whilst in Korea, Choi enrolled at Chung-Ang University, where he majored in cultural studies, aiming to learn more about Korean culture as he felt he had become somewhat estranged from his heritage having grown up in Canada.

 Career

-2011–2015: Early years
+2011–2015: Beginnings

 Choi made his acting debut in the period drama The Duo in 2011.
 Supporting roles followed, and Choi was cast in crime drama Special Affairs Team TEN as detective Park Min-ho.
 Choi reprised his role when the series was renewed for a second season in 2013.
-He made his big screen debut that same year, starring as a supporting character in the film Flu (film) and Secretly, Greatly.
+He made his big screen debut that same year, starring as a supporting character in the film Flu and Secretly, Greatly.
 In the interim, Choi played several characters on television series such as Rooftop Prince, You Are My Destiny and Pride and Prejudice.

 In 2014, Choi took on his first leading role in the coming-of-age independent film Set Me Free.
 He played the role of Young-jae, a sixteen-year-old student living in a group home, who pretends that he wants to become a priest in order to prolong his stay at the home.
 The film was well received by critics, and Choi was praised for his portrayal of the protagonist's inner conflict.
 He won several awards for his acting, including Actor of the Year at the Busan International Film Festival.
 Later that year, Choi also starred in the action comedy film Big Match, playing the role of genius hacker Guru.

 Choi starred as the titular character in the romantic comedy cable series Hogu's Love.
-The series began airing on 9 February 2015.
+The series began airing on February 9, 2015.
 Choi also took part in the R-rated Hong Kong-Singaporean film In the Room later that year.
 The film featured an anthology of characters, set in a single-room brothel at a hotel in Singapore.